AndreaEnia/InRainbows/README.md

 7) One optional step, given the presence of sparse points disconnected from the other apertures given the thresholds reported earlier.
 This is a clustering removal step with DBScan, which tries to identify the main cluster of points belonging to the bigger group of apertures, discarding the isolated ones.

 8) Finally, plots the results.
 These quick'n'dirty plots are quite ugly and preliminar, just to see what gets out.
+If the user wants to, the code generates the SED for each cell, and a cute gif/movie of all the cells (see above)

 Pedantic description of all the scripts.
 -----------